-We believe our business performance is best measured over longer periods of time, and we generally experience significant variations in revenues and profits from quarter to quarter.
-These variations can generally be attributed to the fact that our revenues are usually earned in large amounts throughout the year upon the successful completion of a transaction or restructuring or closing of a fund, the timing of which is uncertain and is not subject to our control.
-As a result, our quarterly results vary and our results in one period may not be indicative of our results in any future period.
+We believe our business performance is best measured over longer periods of time, as we generally experience significant variations in revenues and profits from quarter to quarter.
+These variations can generally be attributed to the fact that our revenues are typically earned in large amounts throughout the year upon the successful completion of a transaction or restructuring or closing of a fund, the timing of which is uncertain and is not subject to our control.
+Accordingly, our results in one period may not be indicative of our results in any future period.